wrannaman/secreq/README.md

 # SecReq

 AI-powered security questionnaire platform that helps organizations efficiently respond to security assessments using intelligent document analysis and automated answer generation.

+# later ideas
+- collab
+- leave notes in cells / resolve them
+- allwo customer to send our url with the filled out questionnaire so the RECIEVER can just chat with the ai about the policies and document.
+-

 ## Features